carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 As mentioned, this is a common pattern in Duplicati, where we first try to select a row, and if it does not exist, we insert it.
 We will benchmark two different approaches to this:
-Two statements, with the the check performed in C#:
+Two statements, with the check performed in C#:

 ```sql
 SELECT ID FROM Block WHERE Hash = ?
 AND Size = ?;